 Given the rapidly evolving situation, the MSSS posts regular updates to its general measures and public recommendations at www.quebec.ca/en/coronavirus.
 We have created this page as a central resource to answer all your questions.

-If you want to know the number of cases in Montérégie by RLS, you can consult the Facebook page of the Montérégie Public Health Department.
+If you want to know more about the situation in Montérégie, you can consult our page : COVID-19 data for Montérégie (french only).

 Vaccination against COVID-19